ssudekum/rx-code-challenge/README.md

 To use this API:

+You will need to have Node installed on your machine.
+You can download it here - https://nodejs.org/en/

 Clone the project to your local machine and run `npm install`, followed by `npm start`, to start the node server.

 Once you have started the server, you can use the following to access the API